flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/disco.md

 ## Discontinuities Between Waypoints

+!!! warning ""
-These discontinuities <span style=color:red>should not</span> be cleared from the flight plan in normal operations.
-Typically, you will notice a discontinuity in the following
+    These discontinuities **should not** be cleared from the flight plan in normal operations.

-instances:
+Typically, you will notice a discontinuity in the following instances:

 - Between the SID and the rest of your route.
 - Between the STAR and the selected approach.